 You'll need to be a qualified art teacher, however there are other pathways into this career.
 Degrees in art, design, nursing, psychology and social work are all acceptable studies that will be useful in this line of work.

 You will need to complete a postgraduate course that is approved by the British Association of Art Therapists and will also need clearance from the Disclosure and Barring Service.

 Paid or voluntary work is also valued.
 This can take place within mental health, education, social services or working with people who have special needs.

 Most art therapists work within the NHS or local authority social services departments.
 However, there are opportunities within the private healthcare sector, voluntary sector, with drug and alcohol services, and the prison service.
 With experience it may be possible to progress to senior grades or train in supervision.

 Sessional work is frequently available.

-If you would like to know anything about Art Therapist that does not appear on Hotcourses, further information can be found below.
+If you're interested in helping people through this creative form and would like to learn more about becoming an art therapisat that does not appear on Hotcourses, further information can be found below.

 British Association of Arts Therapists (BAAT)